-- 12. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives. - 13.
-The audit of the annual accounts does not relieve the Treasurer or the Policy Board, as those charged with governance, of their responsibilities.
+- 14. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives. - 15.
+The audit of the annual accounts does not relieve the Policy Board or Treasurer, as those charged with governance, of their responsibilities.